3 Ways To Improve Your Website For Better Conversions

 - Signing up to your email list

 And so on.
-It is different for each business, and changes as the business and time of year change.
+It is different for each business and changes with the business and time of year.

-Note: Be careful not to jump the gun and assume everyone will buy or call on their first visit.
-Especially if you sell an expensive product or service.
+Note: Be careful not to jump in and assume everyone will buy or call on their first visit.
+Mainly if you sell an expensive product or service.

 Here is an example from Keap, where they encourage visitors to their homepage to try out their software:

-Action Steps: Review the top area of your homepage and ensure that you are driving visitors to your number one goal on your website.
-Exit-intent pop-ups are great for converting customers as well.
+Action Steps: Review the top area of your homepage and ensure that you are driving visitors to your website’s number one goal.
+Exit-intent pop-ups are also great for converting customers.

 Call to Action (CTA)